bujingyi/rnn-multivariate-time-series/README.md

 3. Encoder-Decoder

 solving below problems:
-1. forecasting (Acceptor, GT)
+* forecasting (Acceptor, GT)
-2. embeding (GT, Encoder-Decoder)
+* embeding (GT, Encoder-Decoder)

 The concept of the frameworks were borrowed from Natural Language Processing.
+### Acceptor
 An Acceptor maps a sequence into a scalar (which may be a probability, for example).

+### Transducer
 A transducer maps a pair of sequences into a scalar (which may be interpreted as a conditional probability of one sequence given another one).

+### Generalized Transducer
 Classic transducer and acceptor could be regarded as two special cases of GT.